 Other: Sabbatical Leave (January 1, 2014 - December 31, 2014)

 Angela has extensive clinical, educator, and administrator experience in Obstetrics and Mental Health.
 Her research focus, Maternal Mental Health, brings these areas together.

-Angela has been successful as co-Principal Investigator on several CIHR funded projects with Dr. Nazeem Muhajarine.
+Angela has been successful as Principal Investigator on several CIHR funded projects.
 She was awarded a Saskatchewan Health Research Foundation New Investigator Establishment Award to evaluate the Maternal Mental Health Program that she spearheaded in Saskatoon.
-She recently received a Founders Award from the Saskatchewan Prevention Institute in recognition of her efforts to improve the lives of mothers and their children.
+She received a Founders Award from the Saskatchewan Prevention Institute in recognition of her efforts to improve the lives of mothers and their children.

-She is currently involved in knowledge translation activities to increase awareness of maternal mental health in the province www.skmaternalmentalhealth.ca and she is leading a the MotherFirst provincial working group that has developed policy recommendations to address gaps related to maternal mental health, including screening and treatment, in Saskatchewan.
+She is currently active in knowledge translation activities to increase awareness of maternal mental health and she is leading a the MotherFirst provincial working group that has developed policy recommendations to address gaps related to maternal mental health, including screening and treatment-- www.skmaternalmentalhealth.ca

 - If you participated in the study, please call 966-2957 or toll free 1-877-966-2957

 Bowen A. Today's Grandmother: Your Guide to the First Two Years (in Press).
 CreateSpace.
 Available in September 2013 through bookstores or Amazon.com http://www.amazon.com/dp/0991939409

 Bowen A. Baetz M, Balbuena L, Gawley L. Muhajarine N. (in press).
 Antenatal group therapy improves worry and depression symptoms.
 Israel Journal of Psychiatry.